-Newcastle v Biarritz (Fri)
+Biarritz v Newcastle (Fri)

 On Tuesday, seven matches which were postponed in December because of French travel restrictions were cancelled and each team was awarded two match points.

+Biarritz Olympique: Jonas; Barry, Martin, Vergnaud, Domvo; Herron, Aurrekoetxea; Erdocio, Da Ros, Nutsubidze, Olmstead, Tyrell, Jalagonia, Erbani, Armitage (capt).

-Newcastle: Brown (capt), Radwan, Wacokecoke, Lucock, Earle, Connon, Stuart; Brocklebank, Blamire, Tampin, Peterson, Farrar, Graham, Collett, Chick.
+Newcastle: Brown (capt); Radwan, Wacokecoke, Lucock, Earle; Connon, Stuart; Brocklebank, Blamire, Tampin, Peterson, Farrar, Graham, Collett, Chick.

 Replacements: McGuigan, Cade, Mulipola, Montgomery, Basham, Nordli-Kelemeti, Haydon-Wood, Burrell.